Translational Medicine in Familial Hypercholesterolemia

 Founder & CEO, the Family Heart Foundation

 FIND FHÂ®: Progress

-Prospective data from the FH Foundation’s CASCADE FHâ„¢ Registry
+Prospective data from the Family Heart Foundation’s CASCADE FHâ„¢ Registry

 Since its launch in 2013, the CASCADE FHâ„¢ Registry has enrolled over 4000 individuals with FH.